soziologikus/arduino_blinking_leds/README.md

 # arduino_blinking_leds
 This is my first Arduino project.

 5 Leds connected to digital pins.
-They blink like KITT did in the 1980s.
+E.g., they blink like KITT did in the 1980s.

 I use an Arduino MEGA 2560.